Compulsory meals package of FJD $871 is to be paid in local currency (FJD) upon arrival (subject to change).

 Awesome Experience Inclusions

-Day 1: Blue Lagoon Beach Resort - Snorkelling Trip including mask hire OR Sunset Champagne Tubing OR Handline Fishing Trip with Blue Lagoon Beach Resort
+Day 1: Blue Lagoon Beach Resort - Snorkelling Trip including gear hire (Mon-Thur & Sat) OR Sunset Champagne Tubing (Mon & Fri) OR Handline Fishing Trip (Thu & Sat) or Village Visit ( Tue & Sun) with Blue Lagoon Beach Resort

 Oarsmans Bay Lodge - Guided Walk - Island Trekking (2-3 hours) plus either Reef Hopping Snorkeling Trip by boat (2 hours) or Handline Fishing Trip (2 hours) With Oarsmans Bay Lodge - daily